spir611/spir611/README.md

 ✨**Did you know**...I am fluent in English, Spanish, German and pretty advanced in French!!

-🎉**Fun Facts**:  I love Hiking, a walk at least 15km/day!!
+🎉**Fun Facts**:  I love Hiking, I walk at least 15km/day!!
 I´m just getting started in the Universe of 3D printing!